fonil/dockerized-php/README.md

 ### Highlights

-- Unified environment to build CLI or web applications
+- Unified environment to build CLI or web applications with PHP.
-- Lightweight: main service Docker image has a size of 83.0MB
+- Lightweight: main service Docker image only requires 83.0MB.
-- Supports SSL on local domains
+- Supports SSL on local domains thanks to Caddy.

 ## Requirements